Mali Vlaj

 Mali Vlaj (Мали Влај or simply Влај) is a village on the Jablanica Mountain in the municipality of Struga, North Macedonia.
+In 1905, the village had 192 Christian inhabitants.
+In 2002, the village still had about 71 inhabitants.

 Name

 The toponym is first recorded as a plural in the name Frougovi Vlasi.
 The form Vlaj is an old accusative occurring as a plural in Vlahy> Vlahi> Vlai> Vlaj and these forms stemmed from Vla(s)hci meaning residents from the village Vlas(c)i.
 The c sound in Vlahci was assimilated over time becoming Vlaj and the toponym is related to Vlachs.
 With the loss of the grammatical case in Macedonian, the toponym Vlaj was no longer understood in the plural, instead in the singular.
 The adjective Мали/Mali meaning "small" contained in the names of some villages is usually used if there is an opposition to a larger settlement with the word Голем/Golem meaning "big" or in toponyms without an additive.
 Nearby there is no appropriate toponym with the adjective "large" in modern times, yet it is possible that this settlement is in opposition to the village Rëmenj on the Albanian side of Lake Ohrid meaning Vlachs (Aromanians).
 In the Albanian language, Mali Vlaj is known by the forms Ërmas and Ermëz, meaning Vlachs.